corda/corda-docs/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

   *Default:* 1024

+`backchainFetchBatchSize`

+This is an optimisation for sharing transaction backchains.
+Corda Enterprise nodes can request backchain items in bulk instead of one at a time.
+This field specifies the size of the batch.
+The value is just an integer indicating the maximum number of states that can be requested at a time during backchain resolution.

+Responding nodes (Enterprise or Open Source) running at platform version >= 6 will supply backchain items in bulk up to half of the network’s allowed maximum message size.
+The minimum is one item and items exceeding the limit are sent in subsequent batches.
+Nodes running on older platform versions will still supply backchain items one at a time.

+*Default:* 50

 `blacklistedAttachmentSigningKeys`

   List of SHA-256 hashes of public keys.
 Attachments signed by any of these public keys will not be considered as trust roots for any attachments received over the network.